jepusto/SingleCaseES/inst/shiny-examples/gem-scd/markdown/Accessing_gem_scd.md

 limitations on the number of concurrent users of the site and total hours of active use of the site.
 Consequently, you might find that the site is not always available.
-If you intend to use the tool extensively, we would encourage you to follow the steps below in order to install it on your own computer.
+If you intend to use the tool extensively, please follow the steps below in order to install it on your own computer.
 Doing so has the further advantage that it will tend to run faster on your own machine than it does over the web.

 #### Access through RStudio